gpk1983/2024-Fricatives-MATLAB-code/README.md

 2. Run `writeResults.m`: a .TXT file is provided.

-3. The output can be imported to Excel and turned into a CSV.
+3. The .TXT output can be imported to Excel and turned into a CSV.